Recipe Overview

 Servings: 8

 I absolutely love lasagna (I mean, who doesn’t?!), but I really do not like making it.
-Really, whose idea was it to try spreading a ricotta cheese mixture onto a messy sauce mixture?
+Whose idea was it to try spreading a ricotta cheese mixture onto a messy sauce mixture?
 It just doesn’t work, and the type-A in me gets so frustrated when the layers start to mix together.

 The good thing about this skillet lasagna is that it’s meant to be mixed together.
 No layers here, but all the flavor of lasagna that you love!
+This skillet lasagna has been a hit with every single person who has tried it and I know you’re going to love it, too.

 I have a challenge for you.
 Think outside of the box and re-imagine traditional lasagna.
 Here are some ideas to get you started:

-- lasagna soup or vegetarian lasagna soup
+- Lasagna soup or vegetarian lasagna soup

-- pepperoni pizza lasagna rolls – kids love these!
+- Pepperoni pizza lasagna rolls – kids love these!

-- lasagna zucchini boats – easy to make and low carb (zucchini instead of noodles)
+- Lasagna zucchini boats – easy to make and low carb (zucchini instead of noodles)

-- stuffed shells with meat – all the flavors of lasagna using a different pasta
+- Stuffed shells with meat – all the flavors of lasagna using a different pasta

 - Mexican lasagna with Swiss chard – with corn tortillas replacing the noodles and lots of good-for-you veggies.

-About this skillet lasagna
+Easy skillet lasagna

 Healthier lasagna.
 This lasagna is made with turkey Italian sausage, which is lower in fat, and it’s loaded with spinach (I just can’t help myself).
 The recipe calls for regular lasagna noodles because I want it to taste just like “real” lasagna, but you could easily use whole wheat pasta or a non-foamy gluten-free pasta.

 One pan recipe.
-This is a classic one pan pasta that cooks all in…ONE PAN.
+This is a classic one pan pasta that cooks all in ONE PAN.
 I’m really beginning to believe that there is no other way to prepare pasta.
 Why would you!
 The pasta cooks right in the sauce, making it thick and hearty, and adding so much flavor to the pasta.
+If you like that idea, take a look at more of my one pot pasta recipes (more than 20 recipes!).

 - Add cottage cheese.
 If lasagna isn’t lasagna to you without cottage cheese, stir it in at the end for added creaminess and protein.